laconc/home-cluster/README.md

 ## External Dependencies

 * Cloudflare manages the DNS records for my domain.
 In conjunction with `cert-manager`, this allows me to generate Let's Encrypt TLS certificates and perform DNS domain validation for free and automatically.
+* A router that can be configured to use BGP, such as the Ubiquiti UDM-SE. ([Instructions.](ROUTER.md))

 ## Ansible